-Scammers posing as electric company employees are calling, texting, and even going door to door threatening Cuyahoga County residents and threatening them with immediate utilities shutoffs if they don’t pay.
+Scammers posing as electric company employees are calling, texting, and even going door to door threatening Cuyahoga County residents with immediate utilities shutoffs if they don’t pay.
 Scammers also may claim people are eligible for discounts and refunds.

 How to protect yourself:

 - Don’t panic.
-Utilities don’t make cold-calls about shut offs.
-They will always send written disconnection notices.
+Utilities don’t make surprise calls about shutoffs.
+They will always mail or email formal disconnection notices.

-- Know that disconnections are typically not scheduled at night or on weekends.
+- Disconnections are not scheduled at night, on weekends or holidays.

-- If you believe you may owe, contact your utility using the number from your bill, not one provided by a caller.
+- If you’re worried about your account, contact your utility using the number from your bill.

 The Department of Consumer Affairs’ mission is to make sure people who live or shop in Cuyahoga County get what they pay for.